 This green is much deeper than it is wide and slopes from back to front and right to left.
 Guarded on both sides by bunkers, placing your approach shot on the putting surface can be rewarding.

 This beautiful par four starts out with a relatively blind tee shot out over a span of marsh.
 The fairway curves sharply left and the favored line is guarded by two massive bunkers.

-Unless you have a reliable draw with some distance, a modest layup is a wise choice affording you a manageable second around the corner and into the green.
+There is plenty of marsh to clear and a series of bunkers guarding the turn.
+Unless you have a reliable draw with some distance, a modest layup is a wise choice affording you a manageable second.

 This large green slopes from back to front and tends to hold approach shots well.
 Line up your putt carefully and be prepared to take advantage of one of the most enjoyable holes on the course.